AroenvR/secure-data-contract/README.md

-Currently supported chains: MetisDAO, Binance Smart Chain
+Currently supported chains: Ganache server, MetisDAO, Binance Smart Chain

-## What this template has:
+# What this template has:
 ```
 Most of the code in this template is example solutions for problems you may encounter while creating / interacting with Smart Contracts